lephuit/sample-wild-apricot-sso/README.md

 * If you are already logged in to your Wild Apricot account, no further action is required.
 You should see your account details displayed on the page once you are authenticated.
 * If you are not logged in to Wild Apricot, you will be presented with the "ugly" login screen.
 We prefer to forward members through a protected page on our site (therefore leveraging the normal login) rather than providing the actual off-site link for our production applications.

+### Query strings
-The application is also designed allow the passthrough of query strings. (e.g., index.php?myvar=true)
+The application is also designed allow the passthrough of query strings. (e.g., index.php?myvar=true) Any query strings will pass directly to the destination page, allowing them to be used following authentication.

 ### Additional notes
 By design, the SSO application is only able to access the contacts_me scope.
 You will need to perform a secondary API call to retrieve any additional information once you have a valid member id at your disposal.